MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsGetComputeSystemProperties.md

 ## Description

-Returns properties of a compute system, see [sample code](./ComputeSystemSample.md#OpenGetPropVM).
+Returns properties of a compute system, see [sample code](./tutorial.md) for simple example.

 ## Syntax